momintest42-afk/timezone/README.txt

 5. Build > Build Bundle(s) / APK(s) > Build APK(s).
 6. After build completes, you'll get the APK path in the Build output.
 Transfer/install to your phone.

-If you want me to produce a signed APK, I can provide detailed instructions to sign the APK locally or guide you through the process.
+If you want med to produce a signed APK, I can provide detailed instructions to sign the APK locally or guide you through the process.